akirasoft1/perform-2024-hot-days/Building_Custom_Apps/content/01_accounts_overview/01_list_accounts_and_balances/index.md

 #### 📖 Reminder

-To run a DQL query you can use the `useDqlQuery` like so:
+To run a DQL query you can use the `useDqlQuery` hook like so:

 ```typescript
 const myQuery = useDqlQuery({ body: { query: "fetch logs" }})